-I was sorry to learn, just last week, that Manfred May died a couple of months ago.
+I was sorry to learn that Manfred May has died.
 (Read his obituary here).

 This is one of his pieces; it almost directly inspired the name of my website.
 Manfred lived a few blocks away from me, in this incredibly interesting house that he designed – see below (he was an architect).

-He’s also known for designing a church-in-the-round on Manitoulin Island, which I’m very interested in taking a road trip to visit.
+He’s known for designing the St. Joseph’s Mother House, and a church-in-the-round on Manitoulin Island, which I’m very interested in taking a road trip to visit.

 Here are a few photos of the pieces that really struck me when I first explored his property:

-There’s almost no information about Manfred available online; I’m interested in finding out more about him, as well as his sculptural and architectural work, if anybody local has any information or stories.
+There’s almost no information about Manfred available online; I’m interested in finding out more about him, as well as his sculptural and architectural work.
+If anybody local has any information or stories please contact me.

 Walking into the back yard was like going into a sun-dappled fairyland.
 The place was overgrown and wild, and the art was almost unearthly.
 I hope the new owners of the property do the house justice, with the restoration it badly needs.